winterrdog/chosen-chat-app/README.md

 bash ./containerize.sh
 ```

-This will build the app's docker image from DockerHub and run the container.
-You can then access the app at `http://localhost:3000`
+This will pull the app's image from docker hub and run it in a container.
+The app will be running on port `3000` at a URL of `http://localhost:3000`

 ## NOTES